Senior Photo Session Tips

 Arrival and Payment

 Arrive early or on time to your appointment.
 Showing up late means you lose camera time, and we don’t want that.
-Session fee payment of $150 is due at session.
+Session fee is due at session.

 Friends & Parents

 Friends or parents are welcome and often can be a help.
 However, if they distract you, it may be best to meet them when the session is over.
-You’re welcome to have a couple of shots with a boyfriend, best friend, sibling, or parent at no extra charge.
+You’re welcome to have a couple of shots with a boyfriend, best friend, sibling, or parent at no extra charge as long as it fits in time frame.

 Don’t be afraid to ask